rick7122003/Kee-Siong/README.md

 The MAE provides another measure of prediction error, which may be more interpretable than MSE or RMSE as it represents the average absolute difference in resale price.

+Evaluation Metrics:

+Mean Squared Error (MSE): 5194369915.213859.
+This metric measures the average squared difference between the actual and predicted values.
+A lower MSE generally indicates better performance.

+Root Mean Squared Error (RMSE): 72071.9773227699.
+This is the square root of MSE, providing an error value in the same units as the target variable (resale price).

+R-squared (R²): 0.8068809275566823.
+This metric represents the proportion of variance in the target variable explained by the model.

+An R-squared of 0.806 indicates that the model explains approximately 80.6% of the variance in resale prices, which is a relatively good fit.

+Mean Absolute Error (MAE): 54498.6556327262.
+This measures the average absolute difference between actual and predicted values.

 ![image](https://github.com/user-attachments/assets/bfaf8921-09be-47f5-b7f1-bb7913cc90b0)